shyamprasadsdet/ProtractorEndToEndTest/README.md

 3. Ensure that your IE browser zoom level is 100%

-## TFS/ Azure DevOps integration Help
+## TFS/ Azure DevOps integration with Protractor end to end test Help
 1. Create a task for npm install
 ![
 ](https://c1.staticflickr.com/2/1861/43978746924_8f61810295_b.jpg)